 12. flower bouquets/ boutonnieres

 I’ve saved this one for last but it might be the MOST IMPORTANT of all 12 details!
-If you remember nothing, try to remember this: Have your florist deliver your flowers to YOU, not the church!!
+If you remember nothing, try to remember this: Have your florist deliver your flowers to YOU, not the ceremony site!!
 Having the flowers there when I get there will make your detail shots look SO much better.
 What’s better than a shot of your ring?
-Your ring on a boutonniere!
+Your ring tucked inside a garden rose!
 What’s better that a shot of your invitations?
 Your invitations with flowers!
-A lot of times, you can ask the florist to include extra buds/ flowers she didn’t use in the bouquets for detail styling.
+A lot of times, you can ask the florist to include extra buds/ flowers they didn’t use in the bouquets for detail styling.
 If I arrive and there are 3-4 buds for me to style shots with, beware- I will definitely hug you.
 These are literal game-changers!!

 And that’s it!!
 Details are one of my favorite parts of the wedding day to photograph, and it’s easy to see why from looking at these photos– they’re gorgeous, unique, and totally YOU.
 I look forward to styling every little detail of yours soon!